The Wasserstein Believer: Learning Belief Updates for Partially Observable Environments through Reliable Latent Space Models: Learning to Believe

+In the following, we assume that we have access to the latent model learned by the WAE-MDP.

-\smallparagraph{Architecture.}~ Our approach to generalizing to \emph{any} POMDP \emph{does not make any assumptions about the belief distribution}.
-This means that we cannot assume, for example, that the belief is a multi-modal normal distribution.
-To accommodate complex belief distributions, we use Masked Auto-Regressive Flows (MAF) \cite{NIPS2017_6c1da886}, a type of normalizing flow built on the auto-regressive property.
-Precisely, to accommodate with the WAE-MDP framework and leverage the guarantees presented in Sect.~\ref{sec:guarantees}, we use the MAF presented in \cite{delgrange2023wasserstein} that learns multivariate, latent, relaxed distributions that become discrete (binary) in the zero-temperature limit of the WAE-MDP.
+\smallparagraph{Architecture.}~ Our latent belief encoder $\beliefencoder$ aims at generalizing to \emph{any} POMDP.
+Therefore, \emph{we do not make any assumption about the underlying belief distribution}.
+To accommodate complex belief distributions, we use a \emph{Masked Auto-Regressive Flows} (MAF) \citep{NIPS2017_6c1da886}, a type of normalizing flow built on the auto-regressive property.
+Precisely, to fit with the WAE-MDP framework and leverage the guarantees presented in Sect.~\ref{sec:guarantees}, we use the MAF of \citet{delgrange2023wasserstein} that learns relaxed multivariate latent distributions.

-We define the \emph{sub-belief} as the vector representation of the belief distribution, the MAF allowing the transformation of sub-beliefs into beliefs.
-The sub-belief functions similarly to the hidden states in an RNN as it is updated recursively.
-However, as we do not allow gradients to backpropagate through time (BPTT), we use a simple feed-forward network instead of a GRU or LSTM \cite{Hochreiter1997LongMemory, gru}.
-This choice is motivated by the difference between the nature of the PNN's hidden states in partially observable version of A2C \cite{Mnih2016AsynchronousLearning} (R-A2C), and sub-beliefs.

-On the one hand, the goal of the RNN's hidden states is to compress the history into a fixed sized vector that can be used to compute the policy and value that maximize returns.
-As the policy and values of timesteps closer to the end of an episode are easier to learn, the gradients of future timesteps tend to be more accurate.
-Therefore, using the gradients of future timesteps with BPTT helps the learning.

-On the other hand, the sub-belief is the vector embedding the parameters of any latent belief returned by $\beliefencoder$, which is regularized to follow the belief-update rule.
-As beliefs of earlier timesteps are easier to compute as the history is smaller, gradients from future timesteps tend to be of worse quality compared to the current one.
-Therefore, disabling BPTT effectively improves the quality of the update to learn the sub-beliefs.
-Allowing gradients from the belief loss of future time steps to flow would negatively impact learning, as it would lead to an accumulation of errors in the update of the sub-belief.
-Fig.~\ref{fig:belief_a2c} and~\ref{fig:rnn_a2c} outline the differences between both methods and the way the RL gradients flow.